MyTooliT/ICOtronic/Documentation/Introduction.md

 #### Python

-The ICOtronic package supports `3.12` and later.
-We recommend you use the 64-bit version of Python.
+For the currently supported Python versions, please take a look the “Meta” section of the [ICOtronic package on the Python Package Index](https://pypi.org/project/icotronic/) (PyPI).
+We recommend you use a current 64-bit version of Python.

 You can download Python [here](https://www.python.org/downloads).
 When you install the software, please do not forget to enable the checkbox **“Add Python to PATH”** in the setup window of the installer.